-Served with helpings of drama and intrigue, and stunning wildflowers and animal life, your Picnic at Hanging Rock will be a gourmet affair if you gather your fare from the farm gates, provedores and wineries and in surrounding towns.
+Served with helpings of drama and intrigue, stunning wildflowers, roos and parrots, your picnic at Hanging Rock will be a gourmet affair if you gather your lunch from farm gates, provedores and wineries nearby.

 An intriguing history

 Picnickers, walkers, Goldrush bushrangers and day trippers have long been attracted to this beautiful place in Victoria's Macedon Ranges region.